js0ny/neobrutal-zebar/README.md

 An Zebar configuration for Zebar V2 build in Svelte with Tailwind.
 If you are still using V1 of Zebar the old config is available in the [V1 branch](https://github.com/adriankarlen/neobrutal-zebar/tree/v1).

+## Forked

+This is a fork of the original [neobrutal-zebar](https://github.com/adriankarlen/neobrutal-zebar), with some minor changes to the configuration.

 ## ✨ Features

 - Process icons for current workspace, with current focus indicator.